 With a zippy name and cool features, Zoom has been the video-meeting software of choice for many businesses since it launched in 2013.
 Though its collaboration features were designed to connect remote office workers, they translate amazingly well to online learning.
-But the company has had to answer to significant privacy and security challenges revealed during the 2020 coronavirus pandemic, when 90,000 schools in over 20 countries all started "zooming" practically overnight.
-Is Zoom's simple setup, ability to accommodate 100 participants at once, and cost (free) too good to be true?
-If your kid is using Zoom, learn more about its key features and how to help them use it as safely as possible.
+When the coronavirus pandemic caused global shutdowns in 2020, over 90,000 schools in over 20 countries all started "zooming" practically overnight.
+Many families were thrown into Zoom world before thoroughly understanding its value as an educational tool or its student privacy policies.
+Like it or not, the program's simple setup, ability to accommodate 100 participants at once, and cost (free) mean Zoom is here to stay.
+If your kid is using Zoom, learn more about its key features and how to help kids use it as safely as possible.

 What is Zoom?

 Does my kid have to have a Zoom account to use it for class?

 What are Zoom virtual backgrounds?

 What are the safest settings for Zoom meetings?

 Zoom is a video-chatting tool similar to Skype and Google Hangouts.
 Kids can use it to attend online classes, visit virtually with friends and relatives, and even join remote events like birthday parties.
 The basic, free version of Zoom offers lots of options, such as the ability to wordlessly signal to the teacher that you have a question, brainstorm on a virtual whiteboard, and collaborate on projects by annotating documents on other students' screens.